Bloodborne Pathogen Compliance and Safety

 Bloodborne Pathogen Vaccines

-TDSHS requires that employers offer HPV vaccines at no cost to at-risk employees.
+TDSHS requires that employers offer HBV vaccines at no cost to at-risk employees.
 The district risk manager should determine who is “at risk” by reviewing job descriptions and categorizing employees.
 All details must be outlined in the exposure control plan.
 Some districts may decide to offer the vaccine to all employees.
 But it’s important to know the district only assumes the financial cost for employees with the highest risk.

-The HBV vaccine is 85-97% effective in preventing HPV even after an exposure.
+The HBV vaccine is 85-97% effective in preventing HBV even after an exposure.
 There are vaccines for certain viruses, including the flu, hepatitis A, and hepatitis B. Currently, there are no vaccines for hepatitis C or HIV.
 Unfortunately, antibiotics are not effective against viruses.

 If you have questions, contact your school nurse or district health official for clarification.